-Boarman also mentioned two factors that limited the school"s ability to deal with trouble by Roosevelt students when it occurs.
+Boarman also mentioned two factors that limited the school"s ability to deal with trouble by Roosevelt students when it oc-curs.
 First, there is a dispute over jurisdiction on the campus itself between the Prince Georges County Police and the Greenbelt Police Department.
-The County police are poorly situated to handle problems on the campus, he said, because only three police cruisers are available for such duty and must travel from the Laurel-Bowie has no legal authority over students who misbehave off campus.
-The school attempts to exert such authority informally when it is alerted of loitering Roosevelt students, he said, so far successfully.
-But it lacks the manpower to send out school officials for anything except incidents very close to the campus.
-Difficulty in establishing wheth er those involved are students at the school complicates the problem, he said.
+The County police are poorly situated to handle problems on the campus, he said, because only three police cruisers are available for such duty and must travel from the Laurel-Bowie area.
+"The response time is very bad," he said.
+He strongly advised resolving the matter in favor of the Greenbelt department, whose working relation-ship with the school he termed 'wonderful."